Multimodal Data Ingestion Pipeline with Docling and Qdrant

 return True

-Run description generation sequentially across all extracted images:
+Run description generation across all extracted images:

 PYTHON